 For households experiencing homelessness, a local government may provide move-in assistance (i.e., "housing reentry") to place the household in a rental unit and then pay rent.
 Housing reentry can include a security deposit, utility deposit, and first month's rent; however, the last month's rent cannot be paid in advance with CRF funds.
-Those households may also receive monthly rent assistance upon confirming monthly that the household is still income-eligible and in need of assistance.
+Those households may also receive monthly rent assistance upon confirming monthly that the household is still eligible and in need of assistance.
+Households experiencing homelessness are categorically eligible for assistance, even without showing a loss of income or other financial impact of COVID.